Language: EN

 Nested Conditionals

-Nested conditionals are a technique that allows us to structure the decision logic of a program at multiple levels.
+Nesting conditionals is a technique that allows us to structure the decision logic of a program at multiple levels.

 Basically, by nesting conditionals, we put one conditional inside another conditional.
-Of course, we can place them in both the IF and the ELSE.
+Of course, we can nest them in both the IF and the ELSE.

-This way, instead of having a single condition followed by a single instruction, we can evaluate additional conditions within nested conditional blocks.
+In this way, instead of having a single condition followed by a unique instruction, we can evaluate additional conditions within nested conditional blocks.

 programacion-condicional-nested

-Translated into code, it would look like this:
+Which, translated into code, would look like this:

 {